Facts about our students.

-Some students are still in high school.
-With our co-enrollment program called College Now, high school students in the Poudre and Thompson school districts students earn both high school and college credit.
-High school students can enroll in FRCC classes on campus with Campus Select, or in selected high schools with High School Select.
-Larimer Campus also offers eight career/technical programs just for high school students called Career Pathways.
-About 400 students enroll each year.
+With our co-enrollment program called Concurrent Enrollment, high school students in the Poudre and Thompson school districts students earn both high school and college credit by taking classes on campus or in their high school.

 More than the campus at Harmony & Shields.

-HVAC, Holistic Health, Nurse Aide, and Phlebotomy are in the Community Learning Center in Loveland.
+- HVAC, Massage Therapy & Holistic Health, Nurse Aide, and Phlebotomy are part of FRCC Loveland in the Community Learning Center, 800 S. Taft.

-We teach numerous guaranteed-transfer courses and Paralegal Studies at Prospect Center, just off Prospect near Timberline in Fort Collins.
+- We teach guaranteed-transfer courses, Emergency Medical Services, and Medical Assisting at Prospect Center, just off Prospect near Timberline in Fort Collins.

 Library on campus.